kacole2/ecs-dockerswarm/README.md

     docker-machine -D create --driver amazonec2 --amazonec2-access-key MYKEY --amazonec2-secret-key MYSECRETKEY --amazonec2-vpc-id vpc-myvpc --amazonec2-instance-type r3.xlarge --amazonec2-root-size 50 --swarm --swarm-image=swarm:0.3.0-rc2 --swarm-discovery token://b353bb30194d59ab33e4d47c012ee895 swarm-node02
     ```

 - note: The `-D` flag is used to look at diagnostics.
-It's not necessary.
+It's not necessary, but helpful when looking for bugs since this all requires the Release Candidate versions of all tooling

 #### Add A Volume to Each Node
 Docker containers, by nature, are used for stateless applications.
 By attaching an outside volume (not the root volume), data persistence is achieved.
 The container running the ECS software is ephemeral and the volume containing the data can be attached to any ECS container.
 All ECS nodes replicate data to one another and store logs in this attached Volume.
 The volume needs to be >=512GB.